madhavvaranasi3/tih_internship_project/README.md

-# Potato Yield Prediction – TIH Internship Project
+## Potato Yield Prediction Using Machine Learning and Deep Learning Models – TIH Internship Project

 ## Overview
 Accurate crop yield forecasting enables better agricultural decision-making and supports improved water resource management.
 In this project, potato yield is predicted by analyzing reservoir and field-related parameters through a structured machine learning workflow that progresses from data cleaning to model evaluation, including advanced neural network models.